 Fluoroquinolones are a class of broad-spectrum antibiotics Overview of Antibiotics Antibiotics are drugs used to treat bacterial infections.
-They are ineffective against viral infections and most other infections.
-Antibiotics either kill microorganisms or stop them from reproducing... read more that are used to treat a variety of infections.
+They are not effective against viral infections and most other infections.
+Antibiotics either kill bacteria or stop them from reproducing... read more that are used to treat a variety of infections.

 Fluoroquinolones include the following:

-Fluoroquinolones can be taken by mouth, and some can be given intravenously or as eye drops.
+Fluoroquinolones can be taken by mouth, and some can be given intravenously or as ear or eye drops.